 - The length the effect of the condition has lasted or will continue: it must be long term.
 'Long term' means that an impairment is likely to last for the rest of the person's life, or has lasted at least 12 months or where the total period for which it lasts is likely to be at least 12 months.
-If the person no longer has the condition but it is likely to recur or if the person no longer has the condition but it is likely to recur or if the person no longer has the condition but it is likely to recur or. - Whether the effect of the impairment is to make it more difficult and/or time-consuming for a person to carry out an activity compared to someone who does not have the impairment, and this causes more than minor or trivial inconvenience. - If the activities that are made more difficult are 'normal day-to-day activities' at work or at home. - Whether the condition has this impact without taking into account the effect of any medication the person is taking or any aids or assistance or adaptations they have, like a wheelchair, walking stick, assistance dog or special software on their computer.
+If the person no longer has the condition but it is likely to recur or if the person no longer has the condition, they will be considered to be a disabled person. - Whether the effect of the impairment is to make it more difficult and/or time-consuming for a person to carry out an activity compared to someone who does not have the impairment, and this causes more than minor or trivial inconvenience. - If the activities that are made more difficult are 'normal day-to-day activities' at work or at home. - Whether the condition has this impact without taking into account the effect of any medication the person is taking or any aids or assistance or adaptations they have, like a wheelchair, walking stick, assistance dog or special software on their computer.
 The exception to this is the wearing of glasses or contact lenses where it is the effect while the person is wearing the glasses or contact lenses, which is taken into account.